Index of transverse Dirac operator and cohomotopy Seiberg-Witten invariant for codimension $4$ Riemannian foliation: Geometry of Foliation

 Let $E$ be a foliated vector bundle on $M$ equipped with a basic Hermitian structure and a compatible basic connection $\nabla^E$, we define

 for any $u\in \Gamma_b(E)$.
 Let $L^p_k$ be the complete space of $\Gamma_b(E)$ with respect to such a norm.
-Following the proof of classical Sobolev embedding and Sobolev multiplication, one deduces the basic Sobolev embedding and Sobolev multiplication.
+One has the similar Sobolev embedding and Sobolev multiplication properties for basic sections, which are shown in \cite[Theorem 9, 10, 11]{KLW}.
+To make this paper complete, here we just give the statements.

-\begin{thm} Suppose that $(M,F)$ is a closed oriented manifold with codimension-$m$ foliation $F$, then the following inclusions hold: \begin{itemize} \item where integers $l,~k$ satisfying $0\leq l\leq k$ and $l-\frac mk\leq k-\frac mp$. \item where $l<k-\frac mp$. \end{itemize} \end{thm}
+\begin{thm}Suppose that $(M,F)$ is a closed oriented manifold with codimension-$m$ foliation $F$, then the following inclusions hold:\begin{itemize} \item where integers $l,~k$ satisfying $0\leq l\leq k$ and $l-\frac mk\leq k-\frac mp$. \item where $l<k-\frac mp$.\end{itemize}\end{thm}